carbon-language/carbon-lang/docs/design/README.md

 > **TODO:** References need to be evolved.

-Carbon templates follow the same fundamental paradigm as C++ templates: they are instantiated, resulting in late type checking, duck typing, and lazy binding.
+Carbon templates follow the same fundamental paradigm as C++ templates: they are instantiated when called, resulting in late type checking, duck typing, and lazy binding.
 Although generics are generally preferred, templates enable translation of code between C++ and Carbon, and address some cases where the type checking rigor of generics are problematic.